 Keyboard kids groups are organized after school.
 When 4 children can all come on the same day and time, then groups are formed.

 Tuition:$117 per week plus $10 for music book.

-New classes are being scheduled on Monday at 3:30 and Wed. at 4:00.
+New classes are being scheduled on Monday, Wednesday, and Friday from 3:30 to 4:15.
 Please call our office at 214-369-7772 or fill out contact form on the website’s homepage to place your child on list for a class.
 Classes of four children start as soon as enough children are enrolled to form a class.

 A class must have at least 4 children in the group.
 Cancellation will result when less than required number of students enroll.

 There can be no more than one year age difference between students in the class.

 Classes are held Monday and Wednesday on demand.

 If a class is missed there is no makeup lesson, but the assignment will be emailed to you.